dailybruin/the-stack/project-gallery.md

 ---

-Below are projects created by developers in the online department of the Daily Bruin, of which The Stack is a part.
+Below are projects created by developers in the online department of the Daily Bruin.
+The Stack is a part of the online department.
 Projects include web designs, interactive stories and web applications.